The History of the ISI

 While the first Section was formally adopted only in 1957, the fruits of this far-reaching innovation are clearly evident today with seven Associations that cover the wide spectrum of statistical sciences and applications.

 This change spelled the emergence of a new type of professional society, one that facilitated international communication among groups of individuals with common interests, not all of them members.
-The ISI was to be the organizational key to international statistics; it did not pretend to comprise all of international statistics itself.
+The ISI was to be the organisational key to international statistics; it did not pretend to comprise all of international statistics itself.

 Current System of Governance